runwayml/maxmsp/AttnGAN/MaxCaptions/README.md

 * Open the `MaxCaptions.maxpat` file.
 * Click on the `Start` button to initialize the script.
 * Make sure the `Port` number box matches the RunwayML Socket.io port.
-Click on `Connect to Port`.
+Click on the `Connect to Port` button.
-* Type a caption in the text box and click on `Send`.
+* Type a caption in the text box and click on the `Send` button.

 ![MaxCaptions Preview](images/maxcaptions_preview.jpg)